DoSomething/communal-docs/Monitoring/runscope.md

 It helps provide information regarding the health of the variety of API endpoints in our system.
 Runscope tests run across our environments (QA and Production) so we are also alerted when a breaking change is introduced.

 ## How
-_Ideally a Runscope tests exists for each API endpoint for a service._
+_Ideally a Runscope test exists for each API endpoint available on a service._

 If setting up a new application you will want to create a new **Bucket** via the Organization dropdown menu and clicking to **Create Bucket**.